Ward Kimball: Career

 While Kimball was a brilliant draftsman, he preferred to work on comical characters rather than realistic human designs.
 Animating came easily to him and he was constantly looking to do things differently.
 Because of this, Walt Disney called Ward a genius in the book The Story of Walt Disney.
 While there were many talented animators at Disney, Ward's efforts stand out as unique.

 According to Jeff Lenburg's assessment of him, Kimball was a pioneer animator and a great innovator of his time.
-He instilled life to diverse Disney characters, such as Mickey Mouse, Jiminy Cricket, the Cheshire Cat, the Mad Hatter, and Tweedledee and Tweedledum.
+He instilled life to diverse Disney characters, such as Mickey Mouse, Jiminy Cricket, the Cheshire Cat, the Mad Hatter, Captain Hook and Tweedledee and Tweedledum.

 Kimball attended the Santa Barbara School of the Arts in order to become a painter and illustrator.
 Kimball's instructor at the school suggested to him that his work should be submitted to Walt Disney Productions (later known as the Walt Disney Animation Studios), and that he should pursue a career in animation.
 In March 1934, a 20-year-old Kimball applied for a job at the Disney studio.
 In April 1934, he was hired as an inbetweener.
 He was then promoted to an assistant animator.
 He served as an assistant to animator Hamilton Luske.
 Kimball worked primarily in the Silly Symphony series, where his film credits include the animated short films The Wise Little Hen (1934), The Goddess of Spring (1934), and The Tortoise and the Hare (1935).
 He also worked on Mickey Mouse shorts, where his film credits include the short films Orphan's Benefit (1934) and Pluto's Judgement Day (1935).

 In 1936, Kimball was promoted to an animator in his own right.
 He continued to work in the Silly Symphony series.
 Some of his memorable credits in this position include the animated short films Toby Tortoise Returns (1936), More Kittens (1936), and Mother Goose Goes Hollywood (1938).
 His first solo effort as an animator was animating a grasshopper turned musician in Woodland Café (1937).